HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 ![](Projects/Project3_figs/unnamed-chunk-10-1.png)<!-- -->

-Answer 3e: Alluvium plot allows us to intuitively capture how many patients are in each of these combinations.The number of male and female who received no visits are similar to each other.
+Alluvium plot allows us to intuitively capture how many patients are in each of these combinations.The number of male and female who received no visits are similar to each other.
 On the other hand, female greatly outnumbered male when `numvisits` increases We cannot